Eight children were left without parents after the family buggy was rear-ended Sunday in central Virginia. From the AP:

 Barbie Esh, 38, of Farmville died at the scene; her husband, 39-year-old John Esh, was taken to a hospital, where he died Monday, police said.
 Their eight children, ages 9 months to 16 years, were taken to hospitals for treatment and two have been released.

 Police initially said the horse was euthanized, but now say the horse survived its injuries.
-The buggy was equipped with the required “slow moving vehicle” placard and had working headlights and taillights, police said.
+The buggy was equipped with the required “slow moving vehicle” placard and had working headlights and taillights, police said. (update: original article removed at source)

 This community has families in both Cumberland and neighboring Buckingham County though Farmville itself lies in a neighboring county.
 It’s been a growing community in recent years, founded in 2016 by Amish from Lancaster County.